How to Use Meta Tags in Suno AI Songs

 [Mood: Introspective] [Energy: Medium] [Instrument: Electric Guitar, Soft Pad] [Vocal Style: Warm, Close-Mic] [Intro] (quiet movement, space) [Verse] I walk through echoes of yesterday [Chorus] [Energy: High] We rise, renew, reclaim our name

-For full template libraries and “tag + lyric bracket” systems, use the VIP engineering guide linked at the top.
+For full template libraries and “tag + lyric bracket” systems, use the VIP engineering guide linked above.

 V4.5 Reference (kept for legacy builds)